mcvoid/mcvoid.github.io/content/_index.md

 `XP` can be spent to reverse the effects of a bad roll.
 The player may choose to surrender `1 XP` to the referee after failing the save, and avoids whatever bad effect they would otherwise suffer.

 `XP` can also be spent to make the character stronger by purchasing `tattoos`.
 The amount of `XP` surrended to the referee to gain a `tattoo` depends on their `tier`.
 Characters start at `Tier 1`.
-Once `4` tattoos are gained, a character advances to the next tier.
+Once `4` tattoos are gained at that tier, a character advances to the next tier.
 Once purchased, a `tattoo` cannot be purchased again until the character advances to the next tier.

 | Tier | Tattoo Cost  |
 |:-----|:-------------|